dahliaOS/documentation/hardware/Acer/TravelMate-P645-S.md

 This is recommended as there are a number of system improvements.

-## known problems
+## Known problems

-- the fingerprint driver doesn't work out of the box yet.
+- The fingerprint driver doesn't work out of the box yet

 ## License